Gareth1980/ultimate-irish-quiz/README.md

     </a>
 </p>

 When I right clicked inspect, XX warnings appeared.
-Minor warnings all related to image of map markers with lettering - "was loaded over HTTPS, but requested an insecure image".

 ### Responsiveness
 <p>I tested the responsiveness of the website on google chrome by using <a target="_blank" href="http://www.responsinator.com/">www.responsinator.com</a>.
 I also used the